p3k4/playground/README.md

 log.
 Tue 18.
 20:20
 In next vid.
 "Stine" shows up with her colorful approach, making it clear python runs line-by-line.
-She tought me enough to make somewhat of a color-palette, or rainbow if you'd like: https://ibb.co/PjYwt0N
+She tought me enough to make somewhat of a color-palette, or an inverted rainbow if you'd like: https://ibb.co/PjYwt0N

 Moving along..